yngOtto/WebScraper/README.md

 # WebScraper

-This is a Python script that scrapes data on entrance grades from three different URLs using the `requests` and `beautifulsoup4` libraries.
+This repository contains a Python script that scrapes data on entrance grades from three different URLs using the `requests` and `beautifulsoup4` libraries.
 The script collects entrance grades for two programs from two universities, and writes the data to a CSV file.

 ## Installation and Usage